UBC-MDS/MDS_instructor_training/README.md

 [Tiffany Timbers](https://www.tiffanytimbers.com) is an Instructor in the Department of Statistics and an Option Co-Director for the Master of Data Science program at the University British Columbia.
 She is also a [Software Carpentry](https://software-carpentry.org) and [Data Carpentry](https://datacarpentry.org) Instructor.
 In these roles she teaches and develops curriculum around the responsible application of Data Science to solve real-world problems.

-[Michael Gelbart](https://www.mikegelbart.com/) is an Instructor in the Department of Computer Science and Option Co-Director of the Master of Data Science Program (Vancouver).
-He was born and raised in beautiful Vancouver, British Columbia, Canada.
-As an undergraduate student at Princeton University, he studied physics and worked on research projects in biophysics.
-In graduate school I switched fields to computer science and received my PhD from the machine learning group at Harvard University.
+[Mike Gelbart](https://www.mikegelbart.com/) is an Instructor in the Department of Computer Science and Option Co-Director of the Master of Data Science Program (Vancouver).
+He has a PhD in machine learning and is passionate about teaching the subject.

 ## Attribution